wchorski/dg-pywrite/src/site/notes/developer/Hardware/Pi4.md

               `"""
 ```

 Surprised that it isn't **Raspberry Pi OS**?
-Instead I run the Debian 64 bit version as recommended by [[developer/Home Lab 🏠/Home Assistant\|developer/Home Lab 🏠/Home Assistant]] **Supervised** install.
+Instead I run the Debian 64 bit version as recommended by [[developer/Home Lab 🏠/Home Assistant\|Home Assistant]] **Supervised** install.
 I'm a little bummed I don't get the cool Raspberry ascii art from `neofetch`, but honestly, the developer experience is pretty much identical

 ## system wide backup